-Combining these with \eqref{eq:two_anchor_differences}, the distance-coupled position of the agent can be computed by solving the linear system:
+Combining \eqref{eq:two_anchor_differences} and \eqref{eq:policy_components}, the distance-coupled position of the agent can be computed by solving the linear system:

 where $K = (A^\T A)^{-1} A^\T$.
-Since the matrix $A^\T A$ is by definition positive definite, it is invertible if $A$ has full column rank with a subset of $n+1$ noncollinear anchor positions.
-While we do not include the proof here for conciseness, it is trivial and follows from standard linear algebra theory.
+Since the matrix $A^\T A$ is always positive definite, it is invertible if $A$ has full column rank.
+This condition is satisfied if there exists a subset of at least $n+1$ noncollinear anchor positions.

-We refer to \eqref{eq:distance_coupled_position} as the distance-coupled position and can substitute it into \eqref{eq:ideal_controller} to obtain the corresponding distance-coupled controller:
+We refer to \eqref{eq:distance-coupled_position} as the distance-coupled position.
+The corresponding distance-coupled controller is defined as